Zingzy/discord-bot-animator/README.md

 3. **Is this script safe to use?**

-    - Yes, this script is safe to use.
+    - **Yes, this script is safe to use**.
 It only interacts with the Discord API to change the bot's avatar and banner.

 4. **Is it safe to share the bot token?**